 Of course, focusing on your core is always a good decision!
 However, the gut check that’s even more important is the one that is internally focused.

-Let’s talk gut health
+Let’s talk gut health and menopause

-When I meet with clients for the first time, one of the first questions that I ask them about is their digestion and gut health.
+When I meet with clients for the first time, one of the first questions that I ask them about is their menopause and digestion gut health.
 Sure, it’s a super-personal question and frankly I don’t love asking it, but it’s crucial to the conversation.
 In order to understand what’s going on with your machine, we need to take a look under the hood!

 If you’re someone who eats a diet rich in gut health foods like vegetables, fruits, lean proteins, healthy carbohydrates, and takes vitamin supplements, chances are your digestion is good.